 Some other great ad ins would be bell peppers, or even pickled beets.
 Red pepper flakes would also add a great bite of heat if you like a little spice.

 Frequently asked questions

 In-season, home grown tomatoes are the absolute best for this recipe.
 If you don't have those, then cherry tomatoes or grape tomatoes work the best.
 Use whatever you have on hand.

 I prefer English cucumbers because of their thin skin.
 You can use whatever cucumbers you have on hand.
 If you use a thicker skinned cucumber, you can always peel it for a better texture, or cut the cucumber really thinly.

 Yes, you can make this recipe oil free.
 Just leave it out.
 Taste the vinaigarette and adjust the seasonings.
 It won't taste as rich, but it will still taste good, especially if you use fresh herbs and avocado in the salad.

 Summer salad recipes to try next

-- ¼ of a large red onion – sliced
+- ¼ of a red onion (or sweet onion - thinly sliced)

 - Pepper to taste